James and Hastings Building

 Anyone who had an attachment to the dry-goods store may also be present, and may have his own ideas as to where the merchandise should be displayed.
 He also may have an appreciation for women.

-The restoration and renewing of old, historic buildings can entice spirits who loved the building back into this world to continue to enjoy things that they used to while alive in a limited basis, even if its just reliving their memories.
-It can be a recreation memory, or being in charge of a business, or enjoying all the personal relationships that took place in the structure.
+The restoration and renewing of old, historic buildings can entice spirits who once loved the building back into this world to continue to enjoy things that they used to while alive in a limited basis, even if it’s just reliving their memories.
+It can be a recreation memory, or being in charge of a business, or enjoying all the personal relationships that took place there.

 This entity became interested in this world again, when new owners, JSW Group, renovated and restored the inside of all the floors, starting in 2003.